mikemwai/cheatsheets/Linux.md

             :wq! # Quit and save
             Shift + zz # Save a file
-            /keyword # Searches for the keyword in the file in vi mode
+            /keyword # Searches for the keyword in the file in vi mode :%s/keyword/new_keyword/ # Replace every keyword in a file
         ```

 ### File Manipulation